-Taking into account this finite-sum structure of the dual problem, together with the close relevance between primal and dual, it is appealing to apply first-order stochastic algorithms to the dual problem and simultaneously estimate primal solution using the relation \eqref{eqn:kkt}.
-This is indeed what ``simple and fast online algorithms'' do.
+Taking into account this finite-sum structure of the dual problem, together with the close relevance between primal and dual solutions, it is appealing to apply first-order stochastic algorithms to the dual problem and simultaneously estimate primal solutions using the relation \eqref{eqn:kkt}.
+This is indeed what ``simple and fast online algorithms'' does.